Jorenar/blog/2023-02-26-gotophobia-harmful.md

 # Common code in `switch` statement

-This situation may be a good opportunity to check if the code doesn't need to be refactored altogether; that being said, sometimes you want to have `switch` statement where cases make minor changes then run the same code.
+This situation is a good indicator the code may need to be refactored altogether; that being said, sometimes you might want to have `switch` statement where cases make minor changes then run the same code.

-Sure, you could extract the common code into function, but then you need to pass all the context to it, but that may be inconvenient (for you may need to pass a lot of parameters or making a dedicated structure, in both cases probably with pointers) and may increase complexity of the code; in some cases, you may wish there being only one call to the function instead of multiple.
+Sure, you could (and usually should) extract the common code into function, but then you need to pass all the context to it.
+That could be quite inconvenient, for you might need to pass a lot of parameters or making a dedicated structure, in both cases probably with pointers) and thus increase complexity of the code.
+In some cases, you may wish there being only one call to the function instead of multiple.

 So why not just jump to the common code?